-The Hard Rock Casino Resort opened in Las Vegas in March 1995 as the world’s first rock-n-roll themed hotel.
+The Hard Rock Casino Resort opened in Las Vegas in March 1995 as the world’s first rock-n-roll-themed hotel.
 It was owned by Peter Morton, one of the founders of the Hard Rock brand.
-He controlled the American naming rights to Hard Rock west of the Mississippi River.
+He controlled the American naming rights to the Hard Rock brand west of the Mississippi River.

 The Hard Rock Resort was an instant hit even if it was one mile off the famed Las Vegas Strip.
 This was THE place for those who wanted to see and be seen (long before Instagram and selfies!)
-The Gods of rock music came here for shows, events and fans.
+The Gods of rock music came here for shows, events, and be gawked at by their fans.
 Sports legends even made it a point to have events here.
-All the “A list” celebrities made it a point of either be staying here or at least being seen hanging out here.
+All the “A list” celebrities made it a point of either staying here or at least being seen hanging out here.

 In 2018, an investor group including Virgin Hotels buys the property.
-It closed for good right after the Super Bowl in February of 2020.
-The property is being extensively being remodeled and will reopen later this year as Las Vegas’ first Virgin brand hotel.
+The Hard Rock Las Vegas closed for good right after the Super Bowl in February of 2020.
+The property is being extensively remodeled and will reopen later this year as Las Vegas’ first Virgin brand hotel.

 The Rest of the Story

-In May of this year, the Seminoles using their corporate name “Hard Rock International” acquire the Las Vegas Hard Rock brand.
+In May of this year, the Seminoles using their corporate name “Hard Rock International” acquired the Las Vegas Hard Rock brand.
 Giving them worldwide control of the Hard Rock name.

 Now it is rumored that they are shopping around to see if they can bring it back to Las Vegas and if so, where to put it..
 The rumor says they want to be on the Strip this time.
 Good Choice!
 But where on the Strip?